OpenCEM-platform/opencem-platform.github.io/introduction.en.markdown

 The Open In-Context Energy Management Platform (OpenCEM) will provide a rich, open data set for prediction models and control algorithms in energy management problems.
-This data set will include The installation is currently underway and scheduled to be completed in Spring 2025, with first data publications expected for Summer 2025.
+This data set will include The installation is currently underway and scheduled to be completed in Summer 2025, with first data publications expected for Fall 2025.
 * Time series from a real-world, on-campus PV installation:
   * Generated power.
   * Battery levels.